 7. Sculpture Park

-Only recently opened, the Sculpture Park is a contemplative cultural attraction on a rise looking over the sea just east of Ayia Napa.
+The Sculpture Park is a contemplative cultural attraction on a rise looking over the sea just east of Ayia Napa.

 Twenty sculptors from around the world were invited to contribute their work to the park.
 Their sculptures, numbering almost 40, combined with a classic Mediterranean seascape, make the park a handy place for a peaceful amble.